Frequently Asked Questions

 Who receives Timely Warning Notifications?
 Can current community members unsubscribe?

 All current NYU Community Members are required by the Clery Act - a federal law - to receive timely notification of significant incidents on campus.
-NYU accomplishes this through its Timely Warning / NYU Safety Alert messages.
+NYU accomplishes this through its Timely Warning / NYU Clery Campus Notice messages.

 Due to applicable federal law, the University is not able to offer an option to unsubscribe current community members from these messages.